mikamautnerrohde/researchproject/Research Project Manual.md

 To reach these goals, the student will work together with a daily supervisor, an internal assessor and an external assessor.

 The daily supervisor can be a PhD candidate or a more senior researcher who works in the hosting research group.
-The internal assessor
+The internal assessor should be a researcher within the hosting research group who has a doctoral degree.
+It is possible for a single person to have the supervisor and  internal assessor to b

 One of the other two roles